 - Consider travelling abroad: Depending on the work you need, you might save a lot by visiting a dentist overseas.
 Dental implants, for example, can cost 50-70% less in other countries.
 Hungary and Poland are two of the best known destinations for dental tourism, while Spain and Turkey offer the chance for a holiday too.
 Patients wanting veneers or any kind of extensive treatment plan should also consider getting the work done abroad.

 - Take good care of your teeth: It might sound obvious, but really the best way to cut your dental bills is to keep your mouth and teeth healthy.
 This means brushing and flossing properly as well as having regular checkups.
 If your dentist has the chance to spot problems early on, treatment will be a lot cheaper than if you leave it to develop into something more serious.
 You’ll also reduce your chances of needing expensive implants or dentures later in life.

-If you think a payment plan will help make your dental care more affordable, your next step is to search for a local dentist with payment plans.
+If you think a payment plan will help make your dental care more affordable, your next step is to search for a dentist with payment plans near you.
 Remember to ask about the plan conditions so you can find a deal that suits you.

 To begin your search for a local dentist, visit toothpick.com and simply enter your postcode.

 NHS (National Health Service) https://www.nhs.uk/common-health-questions/dental-health/which-dental-treatments-are-available-on-the-nhs/ Consulted 24th April 2019.